A guide to Riga for those seeking the alternative, unusual and cool things to do in this beautiful city.

 Other events include a craft market, art exhibitions, open-air concerts and film screenings.
 Look at their Facebook page for current listings.

-How to Get to Riga
+How to get to Riga

 Flights to Riga